parkm623/School_Project/README.md

-# **School Project**
+# **Project**
 ### Last updated January, 23, 2025
 *Created by Minsoo Park*

 ## Descriptions
-These projects are a compilation of my work throughout school, and I continue to update it as new projects are completed.
+These projects are a compilation of my work throughout 4 years, and I continue to update it as new projects are completed.